chrisboakes/chris-boakes/src/_posts/2018-04-18-how-a-javascript-debounce-function-works.md

 categories: ['debounce', 'javascript']
 ---

-# Understanding how a Javascript ES6 debounce function works

 I was asked recently how debouncing works in JavaScript.
 I knew why I should use it, what it did and that the ES6 helper function I'd been using was short and easy to read through.
 However I didn't grasp *how* it works.
 Let's start by taking a look at a commonly used debounce function:

 ```js